tecking/wp-cli.setup.sh/README.md

 * Once WP-CLI is installed, you can delete the script
 * The script is usable under the following environment, maybe
  * "sh" is available (you can check with ``which sh`` command)
- * "wget" is available (the script checkes wget is usable or not)
+ * "wget" is available (the script checks wget is usable or not)
  * Login shell is "bash" or "csh"

 ## Changelog